-Addressing Threats 325.8 A1 An example of an action that might eliminate an intimidation threat is reassigning reporting responsibilities within the firm.
+(e) The nature and complexity of issues that required significant judgment from the individual in any previous involvement in the engagement.
+Addressing Thro eats 325.8 A1 An example of an action that might eliminate an intimidation threat is reassigning reporting responsibilities within the firm.
 325.8 A2 An example of an action that might be a safeguard to address a self-review threat is implementing a period of sufficient duration (a cooling-off period) before the individual who was on the engagement is appointed as an engagement quality reviewer.
-Cooling-off Period i 325.8 A3 SSQM 2 requires the firm to establish policies or procedures that specify, as a condition for eligibility, a cooling-off period of two years before the engagement partner can assume the role of engagement quality reviewer.
+Cooling-off Perio od .
+325.8 A3 SSQM 2 requires the firm to establish policies or procedures that specify, as a condition for eligibility, a cooling-off period of two years before the engagement partner can assume the role of engagement quality reviewer.
 This serves to enable compliance with the principle of objectivity and the consistent performance of quality engagements.
 325.8 A4 The cooling-off period required by SSQM 2 is distinct from, and does not modify, the partner rotation requirements in Section 540, which are designed to address threats to independence created by long association with an audit client.
-SECTION 330 FEES AND OTH FEES AND OTHER TYPES OF REMUNERATION Introduction 330.1 Public accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats.
+SECTION 330 FEES AND OTI HER TYPES OF REMUNERATION Introduction 330.1 Public accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats.
 330.2 The level and nature of fee and other remuneration arrangements might create a self-interest threat to compliance with one or more of the fundamental principles.
 This section sets out specific application material relevant to applying the conceptual framework in such circumstances.
+Application Mat rerial recial Level of Fees 330.3 A1 The level of fees might impact a public accountant's ability to perform professional services in accordance with technical and professional standards.
+330.3 A2 A public accountant might quote whatever fee is considered appropriate.
+Quoting a fee lower than another public accountant is not in itself unethical.
+However, the level of fees quoted creates a self-interest threat to compliance with the principle of professional competence and due care if the fee quoted is so low that it might be difficult to perform the engagement in accordance with applicable technical and professional standards.